openebs/lvm-localpv/docs/snapshot.md

 ## Snapshot

 The LVM driver supports creating snapshots of the LVM volumes.
+This requires the `dm-snapshot` kernel module to be loaded.
 Certain settings are applied by the LVM driver which modifies the default behaviour of LVM snapshot:

 - Snapshots created by LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command
 - The size of snapshot will be set to the size of the origin volume